Belarus Protesters Take To The Streets With New Tactic - UrduPoint

 That prompted Lukashenko's opponents to change tactic, calling on supporters to create small gatherings in every district of the capital.

-Dmitry Golubev, a 20-year-old student, told AFP that he is rallying for "fair elections, Lukashenko's resignation and the release of political prisoners".
+Dmitry Golubev, a 20-year-old student, told AFP that he was rallying for "fair elections, Lukashenko's resignation and the release of political prisoners".

-According to local media, some twenty rallies were recorded on Sunday across the city.
+According to local media, around 20 rallies were recorded on Sunday across the city.

 "Large columns of people have assembled in all districts of Minsk, without exception.
 The Lukashenko police are desperately rushing from district to district," said opposition Telegram channel Nexta Live that has helped coordinate the ongoing demonstrations.